talmobi/unzalgo/README.md

 Yes!
 You can check it out [here](https://kdex.github.io/unzalgo/).
 You can edit the text at the top; the lower part shows the text after `clean` using the default threshold.

 ## How does it work?
-By the laws of Unicode, every Unicode character is assigned to one [character category](http://www.unicode.org/reports/tr49/Categories.txt).
-Zalgo text uses characters that belong to the `Mn` and `Me` category.
+In Unicode, every character is assigned to a [character category](http://www.unicode.org/reports/tr49/Categories.txt).
+Zalgo text uses characters that belong to the categories `Mn (Mark, Nonspacing)` or `Me (Mark, Enclosing)`.

 First, the text is divided into words; each word is then assigned to a score that corresponds to the usage of the categories above, combined with small use of statistics.
 If the score exceeds a threshold, we're able to detect Zalgo text (which allows us to strip away all characters from the above categories).